bviktor/certzure/readme.md

 # About

 **[Let's Encrypt](https://letsencrypt.org/)** is a free **[ACME](https://datatracker.ietf.org/wg/acme/documents/)** certificate authority.
 ACME allows for automated certificate provisioning and renewal, which requires certain verification methods to be in place.
-One of those is **DNS-01** in which case the domain in question is verified by setting up temporary TXT records for your domain. **[Certbot](https://certbot.eff.org/)**, the official Let's Encrypt client [doesn't support DNS-01 yet](https://github.com/certbot/certbot/pull/2061), so you need a 3rd party client, such as **[letsencrypt.sh](https://github.com/lukas2511/letsencrypt.sh)**.
+One of those is **DNS-01** in which case the domain in question is verified by setting up temporary TXT records for your domain. **[Certbot](https://certbot.eff.org/)**, the official Let's Encrypt client [doesn't support DNS-01 yet](https://github.com/certbot/certbot/pull/2061), so you need a 3rd party client, such as **[dehydrated](https://github.com/lukas2511/dehydrated)**.
 DNS-01 has important advantages over other methods:

 - It doesn't require additional webserver configuration
 - It doesn't require additional firewall configuration
 - It doesn't make you stop your webserver
 - Most importantly, it doesn't require the webserver to be publicly accessible thus you can obtain certificates for Intranet sites as well

-**Certzure** is a DNS-01 hook for letsencrypt.sh.
+**Certzure** is a DNS-01 hook for dehydrated.
 With Certzure, you can obtain and renew certificates for domains managed by **[Azure DNS](https://azure.microsoft.com/en-us/services/dns/)**.

 You **need** to perform a few tasks by hand to prepare your environment correctly - this is not an _it just works_ application, so please follow this guide before attempting to use it, otherwise the attempt **will** fail.